noknoklabs/nok-nok-labs-fido-auth-tree-node/README.md

 ## Registration Flow
 Before being able to use FIDO, you need to register a FIDO credential.
 To register a FIDO token, use the gwtutorial web application.
 Navigate to https://{{am-server-domain-and-port}}/**gwtutorial** in a WebAuthn capable browser.
-The **nnlsignin** application also supports registration with suggestions if an external authentication end point URL (`external_auth_endpoint`) is configured where the user can be authenticated with a regular user name and password.
+The **nnlsignin** application also supports sugesting the User to register a FIDO credential upon successful sign in.
 Also, ensure that you create the identical user in the Access Manager identity store.

 **1.** Login using a username defined in your Access Manager identity store, e.g., "demo", and hardcoded password "noknok".